GEO-BON/bon-in-a-box-pipeline-engine/README-dev.md

 - The [allowed_commands.sh](./script-stubs/hpc/allowed_commands.sh) script, with execute permissions in the node.

 1. Follow [these instructions](https://docs.alliancecan.ca/wiki/Automation_in_the_context_of_multifactor_authentication/)
-2. Manually connect once to the automation node via SSH to accept the fingerprint of the HPC's node.
+2. Manually execute a command through SSH once to the automation node to accept the fingerprint of the HPC's.
+For example by running `ssh hpc-name "ls -l"`.
 This is mandatory since known_hosts will be used to connect.
 3. Create an ssh config file dedicated to BON in a Box, with the details for your HPC's automation node as such:
     ```
     host yourHPC